What to Do After Buying a House in Canada: Your Essential Guide

 Clean kitchen exhaust fan/filterMonthly

-Review home insurance policyAnnually
+Review the home insurance policyAnnually

 Drain the hot water tankTwice a Year